magicbitlk/MagicBit-with-mBlock/README.md

 ![alt text](https://github.com/magicbitlk/MagicBit-with-mBlock/blob/master/images/MagicBit/mblock3.png "Logo Title Text 1")

-## Step 01 : Add MagicBit extension
+### Step 02 : Add MagicBit extension

 1. After installation, search the word "mBlock" in the task bar and double click on the mblock icon.
 2. After opening the mBlock IDE, go  Extensions -> Manage Extensions.
 There will appear a Manage Extensions window.
-3. In the Manage Extensions window, you can find the MagicBit extension by searching the word "Magicbit" or scrolling down the extension list.
+3. In the Manage Extensions window, you can find the MagicBit extension by searching the word "Magicbit" or scrolling down the extensions list.
-4. Just click on the download button
+4. Just click on the "Download" button

 ![alt text](https://github.com/magicbitlk/MagicBit-with-mBlock/blob/master/images/MagicBit/adding_extension.png "Logo Title Text 1")

-You can check wheather the MagicBit extension has been added successfully by going to the Extension section of the menu bar.Select the Magicbit extension like given in below.
+You can check wheather the MagicBit extension has been added successfully by going to the Extensions section of the menu bar.Select the Magicbit extension like given in below.

 ![alt text](https://github.com/magicbitlk/MagicBit-with-mBlock/blob/master/images/MagicBit/magicbit.png "Logo Title Text 1")

 Now you are successfully added the MagicBit extension for your mBlock.

+### Step 03 : Add MagicBit board